1 min read

 I’ve walked through despair.

 Not the poetic kind.
-The real kind.

-And the only answer I could ever give was:
+The only answer I could give,

-Because I haven’t tried everything yet.
+I haven’t tried everything.

 Today, I didn’t go out to heal.

-I went out because I needed to move.
+I needed to move.

-Movement is the only prayer my body understands.
+Movement is the only prayer

-Sitting still too long lets the fog come inside.
+Too much stillness lets the fog inside.

-but clean, and I felt something shift.
+and I felt something shift.

 Not joy.
 Not peace.
 But presence.